-Francesco Mancini is Assistant Dean and Visiting Associate Professor at the National University of Singapore’s Lee Kuan Yew School of Public Policy, as well as an Adjunct Associate Professor at Columbia University’s School of International and Public Affairs (SIPA).Educated in business administration and economics in Bocconi University in Milan, Italy (his hometown) and international affairs in Columbia University, New York, his work focuses on geopolitics, global governance, international peace and security, armed conflicts and the means to prevent and solve them.
-He regularly lectures at academic institutions and presents at conferences and to governments on global peace and security issues.
+Francesco Mancini is Assistant Dean (AA) and Visiting Associate Professor at the National University of Singapore’s Lee Kuan Yew School of Public Policy, as well as an Adjunct Associate Professor at Columbia University’s School of International and Public Affairs (SIPA).
+His work focuses on global governance, United Nations, conflict analysis and resolution.
+He regularly lectures at academic institutions and presents at conferences and to governments on international peace and security issues.
 He regularly appears on television news as commentator of current international affairs.

 Francesco is also a Non-resident Senior Adviser at the International Peace Institute (IPI), a member of the Board of Directors of the Academic Council on the United Nations System (ACUNS), a member of the Research Committee of the Institute for Economics & Peace (IEP) in Sidney, Australia, an Honorary Senior Fellow at the National University of Singapore’s Middle East Institute (MEI), an Associate Fellow at the Peace Informatics Lab of the Leiden University, Netherlands, and a member of the Editorial Board of the journal Peacebuilding.